sagnik31/focus-lock/README.md

     ```
     The binary will be generated in `build/bin/focus-lock.exe`.

-## 🚀 Usage Guide
+## Usage Guide

-### 1. Initial Setup (Important!)
+### 1. Initial Setup
-For the protection features to work, **Focus Lock must run with Administrator privileges**.
+For the protection features to function correctly, **Focus Lock must run with Administrator privileges**.

-To avoid the UAC prompt every time:
+To facilitate this without frequent UAC prompts:
 1. Navigate to the `scripts` folder.
 2. Right-click `setup_uac_bypass.ps1` and select **Run with PowerShell**.
 3. This creates a shortcut named **"Focus Lock"** on your Desktop.
-Always use this shortcut to launch the app.
+Always use this shortcut to launch the application.

 ### 2. Blocking Applications
-1. Launch Focus Lock.
+1. Navigate to the **Apps** tab.
-2.  **Add by Name**: Type the executable name (e.g., `discord.exe`) in the input bar and press Enter.
+2.  **Add by Name**: Enter the executable name (e.g., `discord.exe`) in the input field and press Enter.
-3.  **Select from List**: Click the **Menu (☰)** button to view a list of installed applications.
-Check the boxes for apps you want to block and click "Save".
+3.  **Select from List**: Click the **Select All** button or choose individual applications from the list.

+### 3. Blocking Websites
+1. Navigate to the **Websites** tab.
+2.  **Add URL**: Enter the domain (e.g., `facebook.com`) and press Enter.
+3.  **Category Toggles**: Use the toggle switches to block entire categories of websites instantly.

-### 3. Starting a Session
+### 4. Starting a Session
-1. Enter the desired duration (Hours, Minutes, Seconds) using the keypad.
+1. Select the desired duration using the time slider or the custom keypad.
-2. Press **OK**.
-3.  **The session will begin immediately.** The main window will show the countdown.
-    *   *Note: You can close the main window; the "Ghost" process will continue running in the background.*
+2. Click **Start Focus**.
+3. Review the **Confirm Lock** modal, which lists the duration and all blocked items.
+4. Confirm to begin the session.
+The enforcement mechanism activates immediately.

-## 🏗️ Technical Details
+## Technical Architecture

 *   **Frontend**: React + TypeScript + TailwindCSS
 *   **Backend**: Go (Wails framework)
-*   **Security Mechanisms**:
+*   **Enforcement Mechanisms**:
-    *   **ACL Modification**: Modifies the Discretionary Access Control List (DACL) to deny `PROCESS_TERMINATE` rights to "Everyone".
+    *   **Process Termination**: Uses `CreateToolhelp32Snapshot` and `TerminateProcess` with a dual-loop architecture (Fast Check vs. Deep Metadata Inspection).
+    *   **Network Blocking**: Modifies `C:\Windows\System32\drivers\etc\hosts` to redirect blocked domains to `0.0.0.0`.
-    *   **Critical Process**: Marks the process as critical to the OS kernel.
+    *   **Critical Status**: Sets the process status to Critical, forcing the OS kernel to panic if the process is killed unexpectedly.
-    *   **Obfuscation**: Copies the executable to a hidden user directory with a random system-sounding name (e.g., `HostServiceManager.exe`) to evade detection.

-## ⚠️ Disclaimer
+## Disclaimer

 This software alters critical system process states.
-The developers are not responsible for any data loss, system instability, or frustration caused by your inability to play games or check social media. **Focus wisely.**
+The developers are not responsible for any data loss, system instability, or inconvenience caused by the inability to access blocked applications or websites during an active session. **Focus wisely.**